 Bill Richter is a Silicon Valley attorney and the founder of Richter Law Offices.
 RLO is a solo corporate law practice dedicated to meeting the corporate law and transactional needs of entrepreneurs who are serious about creating shareholder value, relentless in their technology and market focus and committed to best governance practices.
 Prior to launching RLO in 2002, Bill was a senior associate working with John Goodrich at Wilson Sonsini Goodrich & Rosati (Palo Alto), and he started his law career at Shearman & Sterling (NYC).
 Bill holds a B.A. from Yale College, an A.M. from Harvard and earned his J.D. from New York University School of Law.
 Bill has served as CHC’s legal counsel since its inception and is a member of the California and New York Bars.
 Bill is a current board member and the immediate past president of the board of directors of Shakespeare Santa Cruz, a nationally recognized professional theatre company in residence at the University of California, Santa Cruz.

-Stefanie Syman is head of strategy and business development at Atavist, a media and software company at the forefront of digital, mobile publishing.
+Stefanie Syman is a serial entrepreneur who is a leader in developing product strategies, translating business plans into companies, and helping organizations big and small intelligently deploy the latest digital tools.
+Before joining Spark No. 9, she was head of strategy and business development at Atavist, a media and software company at the forefront of digital, mobile publishing.
 She is a writer, editor, and entrepreneur with deep experience in the world of digital publishing.
 In 1995, she was the co-founder and founding editor of FEED, an award-winning Web magazine.
 In 2000, she was part of the creative team that founded Plastic.com, a content and community site focused on pop culture.
 In 2005, as editorial director, she helped launch lime.com, a site focused on healthy living and sustainability.
 She is the author of The Subtle Body (Farrar, Straus and Giroux, 2010), the surprising story of yoga’s transformation from a centuries-old spiritual discipline to a multibillion-dollar American industry.
 Her work has also appeared in The Wall Street Journal, Rolling Stone, and Vogue.